 But no. Just cake.

-This small cake recipe is basically the same as a great, moist yellow cake recipe but on a smaller scale.
+This one layer cake recipe is basically the same as my Moist Yellow Cake Recipe, but on a smaller scale.
 You need the following ingredients:

 - Vanilla and almond extract